Texas Fertility Center Logo White

 Getting rid of uterine polyps

-Because polyps can cause miscarriage and infertility, polyps found in women who are trying to conceive should be removed.
-As stated above, there is little risk of the polyp being cancerous, but they should still be evaluated by a pathologist after removal.
+Because uterine polyps can cause infertility, polyps found in women who are struggling to conceive should be removed.
+Even though the cancer risk is low, polyps that are removed should always be evaluated by a pathologist after removal.

-Polyp removal is performed during an out-patient surgical procedure called a hysteroscopic polypectomy.
-An operative telescope with a camera attached to it is placed through the cervix, into the uterus and water is then used to distend the uterine cavity.
-When the polyp is visualized, a small surgical instrument is inserted through the scope so that the polyp can be removed.
+Uterine polyp removal is performed during an outpatient surgical procedure called a hysteroscopy.
+While the patient is comfortably asleep, an operative telescope and camera are placed through the cervix into the uterus, and saline is then used to open up the uterine cavity.
+When the polyp is visualized, small surgical instruments are inserted through the scope so that the polyp can be removed.